 On-campus residents are strongly encouraged to be proactive and formulate a plan now for where they will go if they become ill or exposed, even those who are fully vaccinated.
 Residents who are able to return to their permanent residence to isolate/quarantine are strongly encouraged to do so and save the limited resources for residents who cannot logistically return home to isolate/quarantine.

-Residents are encouraged to familiarize themselves with the current TAMU COVID-19 Protocols and the University’s COVID-19 guidance.
+Residents are encouraged to familiarize themselves with the Guide for Sick Campus Members and the Guide for Exposed Campus Members.
 Many questions, especially in regards to academics, are answered in these guides.

 Meals and Laundry while in Isolation/Quarantine on Campus

 If you isolate or quarantine on campus, you will need to rely on a short-term personal care attendant (friend, roommate, etc.) to bring you meals and assist you with laundry.
 TAMU Dining will permit your short-term personal care attendant to use your student ID in a dining facility or C-Store to pick up a hot meal, groceries, or a grab and go option for you.
 For information on TAMU Dining Sick Meals, visit dineoncampus.com/tamu/quarantined-meals.